Categories of Licensing

 An authorized agent is a person who has been authorized to act on behalf of another individual in a variety of capacities.

 All pari-mutuel staff must hold a valid AGCO licence prior to working in the capacity.
 Failure to be licensed may result in fines for the racetrack association.
-An individual applying for a pari-mutuel licence must have their application form signed by their employer and be over the age of 18.
+An individual applying for a pari-mutuel licence must be over the age of 18.

 - Stable Guest